-Our vibrant school has stood at the centre of our local community for almost one hundred years.
+Our vibrant school has stood at the centre of our local community for over one hundred years.
 We are proud to serve South Wimbledon.
 It’s dynamic and diverse - just like London.
 We are lucky to live in the one of the world’s greatest cities and we are keen to connect our children to its cultural riches.

 Our school motto is ‘Working hard and caring for each other’.
 We teach children the value of working hard and succeeding so they can achieve everything that they are capable of - now, in secondary school and in their adult life.

 As well as encouraging hard work, we also believe that caring for each other is crucial for the development of our pupils and our school.
 Helping others to succeed is embedded in everything we do.
 It informs the way we teach and is at the heart of the way our children learn, both in the classroom and the playground.
 Understanding others, and seeing the value of helping them flourish, makes life rich and rewarding for everyone.